 Spinning technique, also called vertical spinning, where there is no extruder as such.
 The polymer is moving by the simple force of gravity, meaning the polymer is delivered to the spinning head without any mechanical help.
 Machines for gravitiy spinning are usually several storeys high.

-Spinning technique where solid polymer is fed into an extruder screw that is in a spinning machine.
+Also called melt spinning.
+Spinning technique where solid polymer is fed into an extruder screw that is in a spinning machine (except for direct spinning, where the polymer gets produced from its raw material in the machine).
 The polymer is heated, fed to a spinning pump and then goes into the spinneret.
 Though this technique is very similar to the gravitiy spinning technique, it has the advantage over it in its smaller size, meaning machines do not need to be seven to nine storeys high.